Andrews, South Australia

 The original pastoral leases were thrown open for closer settlement when the Hundred of Andrews was proclaimed on 24 November 1864.
 The Hundred of Andrews has wider boundaries than the modern locality, also including modern Euromina, Broughton River Valley and the southern section of Spalding.
 The Hundred was named after Richard Bullock Andrews, a South Australian politician and judge.
 Most of the original land sales took place in 1865.
 The section of the Hundred of Andrews north of the northern border of adjacent Euromina became part of the District Council of Spalding when it was first proclaimed in 1885; the remainder would later become part of the District Council of Hutt and Hill Rivers until being merged into the Spalding council in 1935.
 Andrews Post Office opened circa 1922 and closed on 31 December 1979.

-On 9 January 1922, the Spalding railway line was built from Clare.
-In 1924, South Australian Railways began passenger services on the line using the Model 55 Brill petrol railcars.
-Passenger services ceased in 1954.
-After 1978, Andrews became the effective terminus for the line.
-The entire line was closed on 17 April 1984 as a result of track damage between the towns of Sevenhill and Penwortham which caused the demise of the line.
-It was removed in 1989.

 The Northern Areas Council Development Plan states that the "bulk handling and storage facilities at Andrews are of strategic importance to the economy of the State and need to be protected from encroachment by incompatible development", and seeks to avoid "incompatible land uses" in their vicinity.